 Throughout Scripture, music has been explicitly and implicitly demonstrated to be a gift or blessing from God Almighty.
 It is through this gift that we can render praise and thanksgiving to Him, as well as give expression to his emotions—from the most profound sorrow to the most exhilarating joy.
 Music has proven to be a powerful, mood-altering agent intended to be used with responsibility and care.
 It can stir the emotions, charging the hearer with a vitality and strength.

-St. Paul’s Kids' Choir has been in existence since 1978 and is composed of kids from grades 1-8.
+St. Paul’s Kids' Choir has been in existence since 1978 and is composed of kids from grades 1–8.
 The choir sings twice each month from September until May and also for special services.
-Rehearsals are held in the downstairs auditorium from 10:30a-11:30a Sunday mornings.
+Rehearsals are held in the downstairs auditorium on select Sunday mornings.

 Now and then the Kids’ Choir sings antiphonally with the Chancel Choir.
 Everyone loves those songs!

-As an integral component of weekly Confirmation class work, students are educated in the historical Lutheran liturgy and hymnody through diverse means – as well as learning new music which tells us “who we are” as Lutherans.
+As an integral component of weekly Confirmation class work, students are educated in the historical Lutheran liturgy and hymnody through diverse means—as well as learning new music which tells us “who we are” as Lutherans.
 This group periodically participates in various worship services throughout the season.
 Rehearsals are held in the Sanctuary from 6:45p–7:00p on Wednesday evenings.